Crocs (CROX)

 Crocs primary competitors include Skechers (NYSE:SKX), Deckers (NYSE:DECK), Birkenstock (private), and private companies Sanuk and Teva.

 A company’s long-term sales performance is one signal of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Crocs grew its sales at an exceptional 27.5% compounded annual growth rate.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Luckily, Crocs’s sales grew at an excellent 26.9% compounded annual growth rate over the last five years.
 Its growth beat the average consumer discretionary company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-Crocs’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 4.2% over the last two years was well below its five-year trend.
-Crocs Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
+Crocs’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 1.6% over the last two years was well below its five-year trend.

-We can better understand the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
-Over the last two years, its constant currency sales averaged 3.9% year-on-year growth.
+We can dig further into the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
+Over the last two years, its constant currency sales averaged 3% year-on-year growth.
 Because this number aligns with its normal revenue growth, we can see that Crocs has properly hedged its foreign currency exposure.
-Crocs Constant Currency Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 2.5% over the next 12 months, a slight deceleration versus the last two years.
-This projection doesn't excite us and suggests its products and services will face some demand challenges.
+Looking further ahead, sell-side analysts expect revenue to decline by 2.3% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will face some demand challenges.

 6. Operating Margin